How to Scan for stocks

 What is a Stock Scanner?

 Stock scanners are computer software that can evaluate features on a stock chart that can meet specific criteria created by the trader.
-Computers can go through a vast amount of companies in a short amount of time and make a watch list geared towards your setup and strategy.
+Computers can go through a vast amount of companies in a short amount of time and make a watch list geared toward your setup and strategy.
 Traders can then focus on what matters to them instead of focusing on trades that aren’t going to lead anywhere any time soon.
 Like anything in the market, there are many scanners available, and they are all different.

 Benefits of the Various Scanners: